The Love of Older Reference Books

 I admit to being a nerd about obtaining reference books for my personal library.
 And extra nerdiness happens when said books are vintage.
 There’s something about paying homage to these elderly veterans from many a library bookshelf in their days.

 My library used to contain hundreds of reference books.
-The Internet’s unfortunately proven to be so bloody useful and quick for frequent needs, that I eventually sold, traded or donated away most of my reference books.
-What remained were the unusual or the old, wise, referred vintage-is volumes whose info still might be Googleable but never anywhere the delight of having them ready for browsing on my shelves.
+The Internet’s unfortunately proven to be so bloody useful and quick for frequent needs that I eventually sold, traded or donated away most of my reference books.
+What remained were the unusual or the vintage volumes whose info still might be Googleable but never apporaching the delight of browsing in such books.

-While I expect these new ones, like my other, similar library residents, won’t see deep use, I do expect when I open their seasoned covers and browse within it will be a pleasant, analog experience.
+While I expect these "new" ones, like my other, similar library residents, won’t see deep use, I expect when I open their seasoned covers and browse within it will be a pleasant analog experience.